 You are encouraged to contact the class teacher in the first instance to discuss any pastoral or other problems involving your child, which may occur from time to time.

 Written communications are usually given to the class teachers by the children at registration time and receive attention the same day.
 However, it is not unknown for letters to lie at the bottom of school bags!
-So, if your letter needed a reply and one has not been received ring the school secretary and ask her to check that it has been received.
+So, if your letter needs a reply and one has not been received, please ring the school secretary and ask her to check up on it.

-If, on any occasion, you forget equipment needed in school, e.g. PE kit, reading book, dinner money, you may leave them in the school office and the school secretary will pass them on to your child at an appropriate time.
+If, on any occasion, your child forgets equipment needed in school, e.g. PE kit, reading book, dinner money, you may leave them in the school office and the school secretary will pass them on to your child at an appropriate time.
 Similarly, any verbal message will be passed on in this way.
 This ensures that valuable teaching time is neither lost nor interrupted.

 Contact Between Home and School Throughout the Year